When winter rolls in, keeping your home warm and comfortable quickly becomes the top priority.

 Most units, with regular care and maintenance, last around 15 years.
 If you’ve had the same system running or can’t remember the last time you scheduled a boiler and furnace installation, it’s likely time to upgrade.

-At Metro Heating and Cooling, we’ll inspect your unit for signs of age and wear and advise you on the most budget-friendly solution for your home.
+At Metro Heating and Cooling, we’ll inspect your old boiler for signs of age and wear and advise you on the most budget-friendly solution for your home.

 There are Strange Noises Coming from the Furnace

 Most furnaces make some degree of noise when they turn on.
 However, if you hear loud clanking, banging, or rattling coming from your furnace, it may be time for a replacement.